sony/nnabla/doc/python/install_on_linux.rst

 Q. I want to use another linux distribution.
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-We actually tested other linux distributions and versions; Ubuntu 14.04, CentOS 6.9, 7.3, Fedora 23, 25, 26, and RHEL 7.3 on various environments; Baremetal server, AWS instance, and/or Docker machine.
+We actually tested other linux distributions and versions; Ubuntu 16.04, 18.04, 20.04, CentOS 7, 8 on various environments; Baremetal server, AWS instance, and/or Docker machine.
 Thus, you can install in almost the same way described here.
 The details of how-to-install for each are coming soon.